amonjerro/evolution-simulator/ReadMe.md

 - gene-length: The complexity of the genes every being will have.
 - internal-neurons: Max number of separate internal neurons in the genetic pool
 - action-threshold: The value needed to excite an action neuron.
+- mutation-enabled: Boolean flag to allow for beings to mutate on reproduction
+- mutation-chance: Mutation chance per gene.